rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 Implementing branches took considerably more time than expected.
 While phi functions are simple to understand conceptually, figuring out what to do with them during register allocation was more challenging.

 Most resources (Wikipedia, lecture slides from other universities, etc) explain how to generate SSA, but not how to deal with SSA during register allocation.
-It did not appear too hard at first and I did not yet have a clear picture of how the various edge cases would influence the requirements.
+It did not appear too hard at first but I did not yet have a clear picture of how the various edge cases would influence the requirements.
 So rather than starting with a working algorithm design upfront and implementing it, which is everyone's ideal scenario, I ended up writing code, bumping into an edge case, fixing the edge case using a ad-hoc solution, bumping into another edge case, repeatedly.
 For example, after I finally had a solution for while loops, I couldn't handle nested while loops.
 After I got that working, loops would occasionally fail when I need to spill registers, due to the complexity of my register allocation.

 I eventually managed to get while loops working.
 Unfortunately, that took until 4 AM on Wednesday - I did not succeed in completing if statements.
 The assignment was due on 5 PM on the same day, so after the day's classes, I implemented the class solution from 3:00 to 4:30 and passed all the automated tests.
-The solution I submitted was a 100 lines, less than 10x the optimized compiler I had so far.
+The solution I submitted was a 100 line file, less than 10x the optimized compiler I had so far.

 Despite these difficulties, implementing the optimized compiler was already a lot of fun.
 In recent months, I found myself having difficulty finding a sufficiently interesting problem that I could get into and focus on for a long time (when I don't, I tend to procrastinate, checking emails/facebook every 15 minutes).
 This is a problem, because most of my best work happened while I was fully focused - in "The Zone", so to speak.
 Being in The Zone feels like transforming into a super saiyan, where I get to use all my programming abilities to the fullest extent.